keymetrics/doc-pm2/en/runtime/guide/process-management.md

 - the app is registered in the process list of pm2
 - the app is started in the background.

-?> Default name in the process list is the name of the script without his extension.
+ Default name in the process list is the name of the script without his extension.
 Use `--name`or `-n` to change.
+{: .tip}

 ## Routine